What is the Best Antistatic Flooring Option for IDF Rooms, Data Centers and Server Rooms?

 Do the homework up front.

-- It is much more costly to remove an ineffective floor and replace it than it is to do it right the first time.
+- It is much more costly to remove an ineffective floor and replace it than to select and install the right floor the first time.

 - Any mission-critical space is only as secure as its Achilles' heel.